Routes to turbulence in Taylor-Couette flow: Conclusion

 \competing{The authors declare that they have no competing interests.}

-\funding{D.~F. and M.~A. gratefully acknowledge financial support from the German Research Foundation (DFG) through the priority programme \href{http://www.tu-ilmenau.de/turbspp/}{Turbulent Superstructures (SPP1881)} and computational resources provided by the \href{https://www.hlrn.de/?lang=en}{North German Supercomputing Alliance (HLRN)} through project hbi00041.}
+\funding{D.~F. and M.~A. gratefully acknowledge financial support from the German Research Foundation (DFG) through the priority programme \href{http://www.tu-ilmenau.de/turbspp/}{Turbulent Superstructures (SPP1881)} and computational resources provided by the \href{https://www.hlrn.de/?lang=en}{North German Supercomputing Alliance (HLRN)} through project hbi00041.
+K.~A. was funded by the Central Research Development Fund of the University of Bremen grant number ZF04B/2019/FB04 (``Independent Project for Postdoc'').}

-\ack{The authors would like to thank T. Kreilos for providing the data presented in Fig.\ref{fig:kreilosReplot}}
+\ack{The authors would like to thank T.~Kreilos for providing the data presented in Fig.~\ref{fig:kreilosReplot}}